Teachers of English

 Students in Key Stage 4 (Years 10 and 11) are working towards two GCSE qualifications: English language and English literature.
 They follow the EDUQAS exam board.

-Year 11 students have 4 lessons each week and Year 10 have 5 lessons each week.
+At Key Stage 4, students have 5 lessons each week.
 Weekly, 60 minute homework tasks are set and consist of written tasks, reading, research, and revision.
 Assessments to track progress are set regularly throughout each half term.
 Students are expected to complete independent revision alongside set homework.

 Throughout their time at Kirkby High School, students are taught the following key skills: